sseiber/lva-gateway/docs/azure-docs-pr/articles/iot-central/retail/architecture-public-safety.md

 ## Next steps

-The suggested next step is to learn how to deploy the [public safety solution template](#link to first tutorial in sequence)
+The suggested next step is to learn how to [Create a live security and safety video analytics application in Azure IoT Central](tutorial-public-safety-create-app.md).